codefresh-io/docs.codefresh.io/_docs/integrations/jira.md

 1. Copy the **Client Key**.
 You will need these to set up Jira integration for pipelines in Codefresh with the Jira Marketplace App.

 ## More Jira integration options
-Other integration options that Codefresh support include using:
+Other integration options that Codefresh supports include using:

 * [Custom step]({{site.baseurl}}/docs/integrations/notifications/jira-integration/#use-jira-within-your-codefresh-pipeline) integration
   Use the custom step from our step Marketplace to connect your pipelines with Jira.
 * [Jira-cli]({{site.baseurl}}/docs/integrations/notifications/jira-integration/#using-your-own-jira-cli)
-* GitOps-Jira integration: Set up a Jira integration for GitOps, connect GitOpsEnrich connect your CI tool with Codefresh for image enrichment and reporting.
-and report images to the Codefresh platform with no disruptions to existing CI processes and flows.
+* GitOps-Jira integration: Set up a Jira integration for GitOps, connect GitOpsEnrich connect your CI tool with Codefresh to enrich and report images to the Codefresh platform with no disruptions to existing CI processes and flows.

 ## Using the Jira Integration